mahmoud-atreesios/ConcurrencyConverter-BM-GradProject/README.md

 We believe in maintaining clean and consistent code throughout our project.
 To achieve this, we use [SwiftFormat](https://github.com/nicklockwood/SwiftFormat), a tool that automatically formats Swift code according to a set of predefined rules.

-### How We Use SwiftFormat

-1. **Pre-commit Hook**: We've set up SwiftFormat as a pre-commit hook, ensuring that all code changes are automatically formatted before being committed to the repository.
-This helps us avoid formatting discrepancies and keeps the codebase tidy.

-2. **CI/CD Integration**: Our continuous integration and continuous deployment (CI/CD) pipeline includes a SwiftFormat step to ensure that the code remains formatted correctly in every build.

 ### Installing SwiftFormat

 To use SwiftFormat in your own development environment, follow these steps: